 Are you falling for any of these 10 myths about predictive analytics?

 Sure, new tools, like the ones listed above, make it easy to analyze big data and derive “answers”.
 In fact, you can throw in data and basically just let the machine run until it spits out something.
 The problem is, the answers might not be worth the energy it took to make the calculations.

-Running analytics programs is easy, doing it right is hard.
+Running analytics programs is easy, deriving the right answers, statistically, is not.

-That’s because you don’t just turn the computers loose a let them run.
+That’s because you can’t just turn the computers loose and let them run.
 Predictive analytics requires some serious training in consumer behavior (at least within the marketing area) as well as alignment with company goals.

 Myth #2: Scientific evidence is proof

 Just because folks say something, doesn’t mean it’s true.

 A great example is the New Coke debacle.
 Coke’s market research folks went out and asked consumers about their preferences for soft drinks.
 Coke used their responses to develop a formula that better matched preferences.

 People were in the streets protesting New Coke (called simply Coke).